quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Handshake {#handshake-properties}

-The QUIC handshake incorporates the TLS 1.3 handshake and enjoys the cryptographic properties described in {{?RFC8446}}; Appendix E.1.
+The QUIC handshake incorporates the TLS 1.3 handshake and enjoys the cryptographic properties described in Appendix E.1 of {{?TLS13=RFC8446}}.

-In addition to those properties, the QUIC handshake is intended to provide some defense against DoS attacks on the handshake, as described below.
+In addition to those properties, the handshake is intended to provide some defense against DoS attacks on the handshake, as described below.

 #### Anti-Amplification

-Because the QUIC handshake can occur without a transport-level round-trip, the QUIC server's first flight may be sent to a client whose address it cannot validate.
-This flight may be long and therefore potentially allows the server to be used as a DoS reflector/amplifier.
-The mechanisms described in
-{{validate-handshake}} restrict the amplification to a factor of three.
+Address validation ({{address-validation}}) is used to verify that an entity that claims a given address is able to receive packets at that address.
+Address validation limits amplification attack targets to addresses for which an attacker is either on-path or off-path.

+Prior to validation, endpoints are limited in what they are able to send.
+During the handshake, a server cannot send more than three times the data it receives; clients that initiate new connections or migrate to a new network path are limited.

 #### Server-Side DoS

 Computing the server's first flight for a full handshake is potentially expensive, requiring both a signature and a key exchange computation.
-In order to prevent computational DoS attacks, QUIC incorporates a cheap token exchange mechanism which allows servers to validate a client's IP address prior to doing any expensive computations at the cost of a single round trip.
+In order to prevent computational DoS attacks, the Retry packet provides a cheap token exchange mechanism which allows servers to validate a client's IP address prior to doing any expensive computations at the cost of a single round trip.
 After a successful handshake, servers can issue new tokens to a client which will allow new connection establishment without incurring this cost.

 #### On-Path Handshake Termination

-An on-path attacker can force the QUIC handshake to fail by replacing either the client or server Initial messages with invalid messages.
-An off-path attacker can also mount this attack by racing the Initials.
-Once valid Initial messages have been exchanged, the remaining handshake messages are protected with the handshake keys and an on-path attacker cannot force handshake failure, though they can produce a handshake timeout by dropping packets.
+An on-path or off-path attacker can force a handshake to fail by replacing or racing Initial packets.
+Once valid Initial packets have been exchanged, subsequent Handshake packets are protected with the handshake keys and an on-path attacker cannot force handshake failure other than by dropping packets to cause endpoints to abandon the attempt.

 An on-path attacker can also replace the addresses of packets on either side and therefore cause the client or server to have an incorrect view of the remote addresses.
 Such an attack is indistinguishable from the functions performed by a NAT.

 #### Parameter Negotiation